 Each of my students brought amazing stories to the class.
 In every one of those stories, a different aspect of the human experience was explored.
 All of those stories had an underrepresented character at the center of the story.

 I’ve made a habit of asking my students what their biggest takeaways from the class are.
 Let me share what my biggest takeaway from teaching this course for the first time was: underrepresented communities are reclaiming their stories.
 They are rejecting the negative stereotypes, the role of token characters, and they are refusing to stay in a supporting role by creating raw and authentic stories.
 So, hopefully, the next time you see a Latina in a film, she won’t be one dimensional, hot-headed, oversexed, a servant, or simply the objective of someone’s desire.
-She will be a fully developed character with an arc, a full human being, with hopes, fears and flaws, just like we are in real life.Contribute here!
+She will be a fully developed character with an arc, a full human being, with hopes, fears and flaws, just like we are in real life.Check out levels of giving and perks for supporting here.
+Your contribution, big or small, supports independent media when we need it the most!